LaurenceNairne/aspnet_pluralsight_corefundamentals/README.md

                  string ControllerToInstantiate,
                  TModel RootValue)
 ```
-This isn't all to visually appealing and looks out of place in a file resembling HTML for the most part.
+This isn't all too visually appealing and looks out of place in a file resembling HTML for the most part.
 The same functionality as the above using Tag Helpers would look like so:

 ```HTML
 <a asp-action="ActionName"